 Why You’ll Love This Recipe

 - Quick and Easy: If you are looking for more favorite corn side dishes but are pressed for time, this recipe is for you.
-This delicious corn recipe takes just 10 minutes (with only 7 minutes of cooking time), making it an incredibly quick side dish!
+This delicious sweet corn recipe takes just 10 minutes (with only 7 minutes of cooking time), making it an incredibly quick side dish!

 - Delicious: With a few added ingredients, you’ll elevate the flavor of a can of corn.
 No one will realize it came from a can!